 The NGV Contemporary Design Competition incorporates a two-part Expression of Interest (EoI) and a two-part design competition.
-The EoI will focus on task appreciation, methodology, team, track record and risk compliance.
-The design competition will focus on design responses.
+The EoI focused on task appreciation, methodology, team, track record and risk compliance.
+The design competition focuses on design responses.

-Registrants will be invited to form teams to participate in EoI Part A. Services sought at EoI Part A include architecture, interior design, urban design, and landscape architecture.
+Registrants were invited to form teams to participate in EoI Part A. Services sought at EoI Part A included architecture, interior design, urban design, and landscape architecture.

-A target of twelve competitor teams will be longlisted to progress to EoI Part B, where competitor teams will include sustainability and engineering services disciplines (structural, civil, mechanical, electrical, hydraulic and fire engineering).
+Thirteen competitor teams were longlisted to progress to EoI Part B, where competitor teams included sustainability and engineering services disciplines (structural, civil, mechanical, electrical, hydraulic and fire engineering).

-A target of up to four competitor teams will be selected to progress to the second stage of the design competition.
-Competitor teams participating in the second stage of the design competition will undertake to more fully develop their design concepts.
+Four competitor teams have been selected to progress to the second stage of the design competition.
+Competitor teams participating in the second stage of the design competition will undertake more fully developing their design concepts.
 A positive guidance workshop will be held midway through this stage.

-Design Competition Stage One commences third quarter 2021
+Design Competition Stage One closed on 12 August

 NGV Contemporary design team announced in summer 2021/22